bostoro/Password-Generator/README.md

 - `os`: Used for file and path operations, such as checking if the menu file exists and creating new files.
 - `dotenv`: Used to load local .env file.
 - `cryptography`: Used to encrypt/decrypt passwords.
+- `sqlite3`: Used for database storage and management of password records.

 ## 👥 Team & Contributions